robertorosero/pyhtonmig/Doc/library/stdtypes.rst

         "They're Bill's Friends."

+.. method:: str.transform(encoding, errors='strict')

+   Return an encoded version of the string.
+In contrast to :meth:`encode`, this method works with codecs that provide string-to-string mappings, and not string-to-bytes mappings.  :meth:`transform` therefore returns a string object.

+   The codecs that can be used with this method are listed in :ref:`standard-encodings`.

+   .. versionadded:: 3.2

 .. method:: str.translate(map)

    Return a copy of the *s* where all characters have been mapped through the